adaptyteam/adapty-docs/versioned_docs/version-3.0/adapty-paywall-builder.md

 ## How to start designing a paywall with new Paywall Builder

 :::warning
-The new Paywall Builder requires Adapty SDK v3.0 or later.
+The new Paywall Builder is available for iOS only and requires Adapty SDK v3.0 or later.
 Please make sure you've [upgraded to Adapty SDK v3.0 or later](migration-guide-to-adapty-sdk-v3x-or-later) for your new paywalls to function properly!
 :::

 To use the Adapty Paywall Builder: